 1. Have you decided on the type of company you would like to register?

-The three main types of corporate structures in Brazil are the sole shareholder company (EIRELI), the limited liability partnership (sociedade limitada) and the corporation (sociededade anônima).
+The three main types of corporate structures in Brazil are the limited liability partnership (sociedade limitada), the sole shareholder company (EIRELI) and the corporation (sociedade anônima).
+The first two require only one shareholder and the last requires two.

 Click here for further details.